To be, or not to be: Cultural impact

 Star Treks sixth film, The Undiscovered Country (1991) was named for the line from this speech, albeit the Klingon interpretation in which the title refers to the future and not death.
 References are made to Shakespeare during the film including Klingon translations of his works and the use of the phrase "taH pagh, taHbe' ", roughly meaning "whether to continue, or not to continue [existence]."

 What Dreams May Come, the 1978 novel by Richard Matheson and its 1998 film adaptation derive their name from a line from this speech.

 The 1997 film adaptation of George of the Jungle also parodies this line; when George (Brendan Fraser) sees a paraglider dangling off the San Francisco–Oakland Bay Bridge and notices a rope on the bridge's ledge, he quotes to the audience "To swing, or not to swing"?
 After deciding "swing", George grabs the rope and swings, saving the paraglider.

 The New Zealand television series Outrageous Fortune takes its title from the words of the third line of the speech.

 A shorter Hindi version of "To be, or not to be" was recited by Shahid Kapoor in the 2014 Bollywood film Haider.

 Stargate Atlantis, the Season 4 Episode 10 named "This Mortal Coil" (2008) after the speech, as well as Season 4 Episode 11 named "Be All My Sins Remember'd" (2008).
 These episodes involved learning about and fighting the artificial intelligence species Replicator.

 The virtuoso soliloquy in Carl Michael Bellman's Fredman's Epistles, "Ack du min moder", was described by the poet and literary historian Oscar Levertin as "the to-be-or-not-to-be of Swedish literature".

+In 2016, for the 400th Anniversary of the Shakespeare's death, the opening line was analysed, for humorous effect by a litany of Royal Shakespeare Company patrons and alumni.

 The Japanese band P-Model's song "2D or Not 2D", off their self-titled album, directly references the line.